 - The ground is often muddy, and the terrain rugged.
 Your shoes will get wet!!
 Wear shoes with good ankle support that can be washed.

 - Wear layers; it is cold and wet in Scotland, even in the summer.
 The Scottish don’t have the reputation of being strong lads for no reason.

 - A good waterproof jacket, ideally with a hood, is a must.
 Though we always pack an umbrella, that may not work well here.
-When the wind is “blowing a hoolie,” and the rain is falling sideways, an umbrella will not be functioning at the end of the day, it will be more likely inside out, and you will be soaked!
+When the wind is “blowing a hoolie,” and the rain is falling sideways, an umbrella will not function at the end of the day.
+It will be more likely inside out, and you will be soaked!